george-language/george-language.github.io/book/chapter7.1.md

 As your program grows (we’re talking hundreds or even thousands of lines), keeping everything in one file can get _messy_.
 That’s why programmers love to break their code into smaller, organized pieces called **modules**.

+```
+fetch "path/to/my/module.glang";
+```

+## What Are Modules?

 A module is just another file that contains code you can reuse elsewhere.
 Think of it as a “mini-program” you can plug into your main one.
 For example, you might have modules like `utilities.glang` or `core.glang`.

-You can load a module into your code using the `fetch` keyword.

-```
-fetch "path/to/my/module.glang";
-```

-Here, `fetch` imports everything from the module located at `"path/to/my/module.glang"`.
+In GLang, you can use the `fetch` keyword to import everything from a module location.
 Once imported, anything defined inside that file becomes available to the current one.

 ```
 # module.glang